 I wouldn't have seen what a privilege and blessing doing family Christmas cards was had it not been for our families trial of unemployment.
-I wouldn't have even given it a a second thought that the process of getting coordinating outfits, paying a photographer, and buying the cards and stamps for all our family and friends was such a big spend.
+I wouldn't have given it a second thought that the process of getting coordinating outfits, paying a photographer, and buying the cards and stamps for all our family and friends was such a big spend.

 But then we lost our job and with a big student loan hanging over our heads and a growing family on our hands it was simply not possible.
-So when Christmas time was rolled around and I began seeing all my friends post their beautifully put together family photo sessions, getting pictures for their holiday cards, I began to feel depressed.
+So when Christmas time rolled around and I began seeing all my friends post their beautifully put together family photo sessions, getting pictures for their holiday cards, I began to feel depressed.

-But after a while as we made our fight back into financial stability I began to figure out a way around the big spend for the Christmas cards and found a few tricks that actually made it doable.
+But after a while, as we made our fight back into financial stability, I began to figure out a way around the big spend for the Christmas cards and found a few tricks that actually made it doable.

 For example one year I got 40 Christmas cards made, stamped and mailed for just $34.
 Yes you read that right, mailed.

 So I am going to share to with you the top tips and tricks to making Holiday cards affordable.

 First the family pictures:

 While the nice, perfectly coordinated outfits and fancy background pictures are nice - if you can do them great- but if you find that it's not in your budget here are couple of ways around it.

 - Use old photos that have similar themes/backgrounds.
 In today's world of camera phones, chances are you already have some great photos of your family on your phone.